matter-labs/zinc/zinc-book/src/03-basic-concepts/00-overview.md

 # Basic concepts

-A Zinc project consists of an entry point file called `main.zn` and zero or more module files whose contents can be imported into the main file.
+A Zinc project consists of an entry point directory.file called `main.zn` and zero or more module files whose contents can be imported into the main directory.file.

-The entry point file must contain the `main` function, which accepts secret witness data and returns public input data.
+The entry point directory.file must contain the `main` function, which accepts secret witness data and returns public input data.
 For more detail, see the [next section](./01-input-output.md).